-For Travis CI you can use project or user access tokens for authenticating your build with Depot.
+For Travis CI, you can use project or user access tokens for authenticating your build with Depot.
 We recommend using project tokens as they are scoped to the specific project and are owned by the organization.

 A project access token can be injected into the Travis CI environment for

 depot CLI authentication.
 This is a token that is tied to a specific project in your organization and not a user.

 It is also possible to generate a user access token that can be injected into